ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ### Getting Installer Script

-Go [here](https://sireum.org/getting-started/#latest-release-bin-codeive) under "VSCodium-based IVE only", just above where it says "Latest Development Build" to install Logika.
+Go [here](https://sireum.org/getting-started/#cis301) under "For CIS 301 Spring 2026" to install Logika.

 Select either "Windows" or "macOS/Linux".
 The instructions below should update based on your selection.
 Copy the command listed for your operating system.